 What does classical Ayurveda say about sleep?

 The Charaka Samhita identifies Nidra as one of the three pillars of health alongside food and the management of vital energy.
 Classical texts describe sleep as an active process in which the body's tissues are renewed, the sense organs refreshed, and Ojas restored.
-The classical framework distinguishes between multiple types of sleep disturbance based on their doshic cause - Vata, Pitta, Kapha, and Ama-related patterns each have different characteristics and different approaches.
+The classical framework distinguishes between multiple types of restless sleep based on their doshic character - Vata, Pitta, Kapha, and Ama-related patterns each have different characteristics and different traditional approaches.

-Classical Ayurveda does not treat insomnia as a single condition.
-The most common modern pattern is Vata-dominant: the mind will not settle, sleep is light and fragmented, waking occurs in the early morning Vata hours, and sleep is unrefreshing.
+Classical Ayurveda does not treat restless sleep as a single thing.
+The most common modern pattern is Vata-dominant: the mind will not quieten, sleep is light and easily interrupted, waking occurs in the early morning Vata hours, and sleep is unrefreshing.
 Pitta-dominant: the person falls asleep but wakes hot and alert in the middle of the night.
-Kapha-related: excessive, heavy, unrefreshing sleep.
-Identifying the pattern is the starting point because each requires a different approach.
+Kapha-related: long, heavy, unrefreshing sleep.
+Identifying the pattern is the starting point because each invites a different traditional approach.

 The choice depends on the pattern.
-For Vata-dominant disturbance, Ashwagandha in warm milk before sleep is the most commonly referenced classical preparation - its warming Vata-balancing properties address both the underlying depletion and nervous system sensitisation.
-For Pitta-dominant disturbance, Brahmi's cooling Medhya properties are more relevant.
-Classical oils for topical support include Kshirabala Thailam for Vata-related nervous system care.
+For the Vata-dominant pattern, Ashwagandha in warm water before sleep is the most commonly referenced classical preparation - its warming, Vata-balancing qualities are associated both with the sense of depletion and with the heightened sensitivity that accompanies light sleep.
+For the Pitta-dominant pattern, Brahmi's cooling Medhya qualities are more suited.
+Classical oils for topical support include Kshirabala Thailam, traditionally associated with Vata and the nervous system.

 Yes - the Charaka Samhita specifically describes daily Abhyanga as supporting sound sleep.
-The classical mechanism is that warm oil massage directly reduces Vata in the nervous tissues and skin, settling the mobile quality of elevated Vata that underlies light, fragmented sleep.
-Evening Abhyanga focused on the feet and scalp is particularly referenced for sleep support in classical texts.
+The classical understanding is that warm oil massage gently soothes Vata in the body and skin, settling the mobile quality of elevated Vata that classical tradition associates with light, fragmented sleep.
+Evening Abhyanga focused on the feet and scalp is particularly referenced for sleep support in the texts.

 Explore Sleep Support at Art of Vedas